 Thank you for visiting the PhD Scholars Programme in Cancer Biology.
 Below is a general overview of the Programme.
-Using the menu above, you will find more information about the Programme, research areas of participating investigators and our PhD students.
+Using the menu above, you will find more information about the programme, research areas of participating investigators and our PhD students.
 Details on how to apply to the Programme can be found under Admissions.
 You can also follow the Programme on Facebook.
 If you are prospective student considering our Programme in the future, we would like to hear from you!

 ~ Dr. Kellie Dean, Training Coordinator, PhD Scholars Programme in Cancer Biology, UCC

-Overview of PhD Scholars Programme in Cancer Biology
+~ Rosemary O'Connor, PhD, Professor Cell Biology, Director PhD Scholars Programme in Cancer Biology

 The PhD Scholars Programme in Cancer Biology at University College Cork was established in 2008 with funding from the Health Research Board of Ireland.
 The overall aim of the PhD Scholars Programme is improve the quality of PhD training in health research by facilitating a broader education for young researchers and enhancing cooperation between post-graduate students in different research groups.